Rachel McNally

 Biography

-Rachel McNally is a Senior Associate in Baker McKenzie's Energy and Resources team in Sydney.
+Rachel is a projects and energy Senior Associate based in Sydney.

 Prior to becoming a lawyer, Rachel was an environmental coordinator at a tier one contractor, including on the M2 Upgrade and Westconnex Stage 1A projects, and volunteered at a not-for profit environmental legal centre.